nats-io/nats-architecture-and-design/adr/ADR-8.md

 }
 ```

+Regarding `Keys`, optionally the client can provide a method that provides the keys in an iterable or consumable form.

 ## KV

 This is the read-write KV store handle, every backend should implement a language equivalent interface.
 But note the comments